OctoPrint/OctoPrint/docs/api/job.rst

      - Information regarding the progress of the current print job
    * - ``state``
      - 1
-     - :ref:`sec-api-datamodel-jobs`
+     - String
-     - Information regarding the state of the current print job
+     - A textual representation of the current state of the job, i.e. "Operational", "Printing", "Pausing", "Paused", "Cancelling", "Error" or "Offline".